Ethiopians celebrate progress in building dam on Nile River

 With 74% of the construction completed, the dam has been contentious for years and raised tensions with neighboring countries.

-Negotiators have said key questions remain about how much water Ethiopia will release downstream if a multi-year drought occurs and how the countries will resolve any future disputes.
-Negotiations to resolve the differences between the countries have broken down several times, but now appear to be making progress.
+Negotiators have said key questions remain about how much water Ethiopia will release downstream if a multiyear drought occurs and how the countries will resolve any future disputes.
+Negotiations to resolve the differences have broken down several times, but now appear to be making progress.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.